SnapKit/SnapKit/docs.md

 * Swift 2.0
 * Xcode 7.0+

-> While SnapKit supports iOS 7.0, frameworks are not supported for iOS 7.0 so you must manually embed the framework for non app store apps or integrate the source files directly.
-Please see the [Legacy Platforms](https://github.com/SnapKit/SnapKit/blob/develop/LEGACY_PLATFORMS.md) readme.
+> While SnapKit supports iOS 7.0 and OS X 10.9 these are considered legacy platforms, so you must manually integrate the source files directly.
+Please see the [Legacy Platforms](/legacy-platforms) documentation for more information and steps.

 ## Installing